Reuse

 • REstore (by Habitat for Humanity) - Here you can donate overstock and secondhand home items like furniture, appliances, home decor and building materials.
 You can also shop for these items instead of buying new- all of them are 50%-80% off the original retail value.
 Proceeds from sales support Habitat’s work to build and preserve homes for local families.
 Sauganash

 • Sili + Bells Bead Bar - Accepts end-of-life (unusable) leather products with the exception of shoes.
 Leather is upcycled into jewelry by a local artist.
-Drop off in Lakeview.
-Contact by email at janara@silibells.com or 312.945.8740 (business text).
+See link for more details.
+Lakeview

 • Digs with Dignity - They accept twin, full and queen mattresses only - in gently used condition with no stains.
 Mattresses require a truck pick up.
 They offer one truck pick up each month with 8-12 spots available.
 They require a minimum donation of $50 for a truck pick up to cover the truck, labor and gas.
 Donors should fill out their online furniture donation form and someone from the Digs with Dignity team will be in touch.